Keemun Anhui Tea

 Adding to Cart Added to Cart

-It is one of the designated "China Famous Teas" first produced in 1875 by a civil servant, Yu Ganchen, after he travelled to Fujian province to learn the secrets of black tea production.
-Prior to that, only green tea was made in Anhui.
+Designated as one of the "China Famous Teas" first produced in 1875 by a civil servant, Yu Ganchen, after he travelled to Fujian province to learn the secrets of black tea production.
+Until then, only green tea was made in Anhui.

 Black Tea